 Green Day star: Rock and roll can change the world

-Green Day's Billie Joe Armstrong urged fans "rock and roll music can change the world" as he hit out at US president Donald Trump during a headline performance in central London. http://www.belfasttelegraph.co.uk/entertainment/music/news/green-day-star-rock-and-roll-can-change-the-world-35885825.html Green Day's Billie Joe Armstrong urged fans "rock and roll music can change the world" as he hit out at US president Donald Trump during a headline performance in central London.
+Green Day's Billie Joe Armstrong urged fans "rock and roll music can change the world" as he hit out at US president Donald Trump during a headline performance in central London.
+The lively frontman invited fans on stage, led raucous sing-a-longs and hosed the crowd with water during a whirlwind and nostalgia-tinged set at British Summer Time in Hyde Park.

 Add your comments below